ritesh/blog-source/content/til.md

 +++
-categories = ["til", " newstuff"]
+categories = ["til", "aws", " lambda "]
 date = "2019-02-12T14:37:12+00:00"
 draft = true
-summary = "An (unorganised) dump of things I'm looking at these days" title = "TIL" url = "til"
+summary = "tl;dr Test a lambda function locally" title = "Integration Testing AWS Lambda" url = "integration-testing-aws-lambda"

 +++
-# Feb 2019
+# Integration Testing Lambda Functions Locally

 Never had to test AWS Lambda functions locally (test in production YOLO).
-While walking through the docs with a colleague, I found that the nifty way to test a SAM lambda function is to run:
+While walking through the docs with a colleague, I found that the nifty way to test a lambda function created [using SAM](https://docs.aws.amazon.com/lambda/latest/dg/serverless_app.html) is to run:

 `$ sam local start-lambda`

 In the directory where you have your SAM `template.yml`.
 This is `LambdaInvoking` the function, as opposed to passing it an event via API Gateway.
 From the docs, write a quick script like this to then invoke the Lambda.

     import boto3
     import botocore